Thewbi/arty_s7/vivado/vga/README.md

 Then in the configuration dialog of the clocking wizard, use the 12 Mhz clock as an input.
 As an output clock, specify a 25.200 Mhz clock and use this clock as the clock for the VGA timing generation.

+In the HDL code where the clocking wizard is instantiated, the input clk signal has to match exactly with the name used in the constraints file.
+The connection is made by name.
+Make sure the name matches exactly using the exact sequence of letters in the exact casing used in the contstraints file and the top.v file!

 A video on how to use the configuration dialog is here: https://www.youtube.com/watch?v=ngkpvMaNapA

 ## Next steps